Immigrant Workers

 It is illegal for an employer to discriminate against you based on your citizenship status, national origin, or other protected ground under the City Human Rights Law.
 An employer cannot discriminate when:

-• Deciding to hire or fire you;
+• Deciding to hire or fire you

-• Deciding what to pay you; or
+• Deciding what to pay you

 • Making other work-related decisions (including promotions or discipline).